-As mentioned above, the different factors surrounding a specific M&A transaction will affect the type and extent of the advisory services needed.
-Typically, the parties would be assisted by a financial adviser in charge of managing the transaction and coordinating the various teams involved alongside the legal counsel and/or the tax experts which are mainly engaged in the preparation, discussion and execution of the transaction documents.
+As mentioned above, the different factors surrounding a specific M&A transaction will affect the type and extent of advisory services needed.
+Typically, the parties would be assisted by an M&A adviser, commonly an investment bank, in charge of managing the transaction and coordinating the various teams involved such as the financial adviser, the legal counsel and/or activity of the target) and insurance advisers.
 In public takeovers, public relations advisers are also usually involved.